Settings

 }

 Do not add a hard import from @tinycld/mail into the dependent package.
-That would turn the dependency into a build-time requirement and break the app shell’s lean-shell guarantee.
+That would turn the dependency into a build-time requirement and break the lean-shell guarantee (a checkout with no feature packages must still typecheck and run).
 Filter by slug at runtime instead.